freeletics/migrator/README.md

 }
 ```

-In a nutshell, all that migrator does is run `Migrations` one after each other and guarantees that if one `Migration`
+In a nutshell, all that `Migrator` does is run `Migrations` one after each other and guarantees that if one `Migration`
 completed it wont execute a `Migration` again next time you call `migrator.runMigrationsIfNeeded()`.
+Nothing more, nothing less.